PalluPatil96/ContactManager/README_ContactManager.md

 Contact Manager Application

 The Contact Manager Application is a Java-based console program that helps users efficiently add, edit, delete, view, and search contacts.
-Developed as part of CodeCraft Task 6, it demonstrates core Java principles such as object-oriented programming, `ArrayList` usage, and user input handling via terminal.
+It demonstrates core Java principles such as object-oriented programming, `ArrayList` usage, and user input handling via terminal.

 ---